1923–24 NHL season

 The 1923–24 NHL season was the seventh season of the National Hockey League.
 Four teams each played 24 games.
 The league champions were the Montreal Canadiens, who defeated the first-place Ottawa Senators in the league playoff.
 The Canadiens then defeated the Calgary Tigers of the Western Canada Hockey League (WCHL) and Vancouver Maroons of the Pacific Coast Hockey Association (PCHA) to win their second Stanley Cup championship.

 League business

 At the NHL meeting of February 9, 1924, the NHL discussed plans for expansion into the United States.
 The same meeting saw the introduction of the new Hart Trophy, to be awarded to the player judged most valuable to his team.

 After the suspensions of their own players by the Canadiens, in 1922–23. the NHL decided to take a further role in discipline, as it redefined match fouls, changed fines and adds presidential review for possible further punishment.

+Arena changes

+The Ottawa Senators moved from The Arena to the Ottawa Auditorium.